ccifuentesr/cif21-multiplicity/README.md

 ## Summary

+> Stars in multiple systems offer a unique opportunity to learn about stellar formation and evolution.
+As they settle down into stable configurations, multiple systems arrange in a variety of hierarchies and separations between the components.
+We examine 11 known and 11 newly discovered multiple systems including at least one M dwarf with the latest astrometric data from Gaia Early Data Release 3 (EDR3).
+We find that the individual components of systems at very wide separations are often multiple systems themselves.

 Multiple star systems are particularly important in astrophysics.
 Measuring their orbits reveals very relevant information about them, only accessible theoretically otherwise.
 For instance, the masses of the components of these systems can be determined directly, applying fundamental laws of gravity.